What is SDR?

 Sustainability Mixed Goals – for in scope funds that combine two or more of the above approaches.

-In scope funds may also chose to be ‘Unlabelled with sustainability characteristics’ if they have a significant emphasis on sustainability but have chosen not to adopt a label.
+In scope funds that have a significant emphasis on sustainability may chose not to use a label.
+In which case they may be referred to as ‘Unlabelled with sustainability characteristics’ (or similar) .
 These funds must publish disclosures similar to those required for labelled funds.

 See the FCA’s SDR document PS23/16 and the FCA’s ESG Handbook for further information and to keep up to date with any possible changes.